starburst997/docker-helm-push/README.md

           # github-token: ${{ secrets.PAT_WITH_MORE_PERMISSIONS }}
 ```

+## Flexible Operation Modes

+The action automatically detects what to build based on available files:

+- **Docker only**: If Dockerfile exists but no Helm charts directory
+- **Helm only**: If Helm charts exist but no Dockerfile
+- **Both**: If both Dockerfile and Helm charts exist
+- **Skip**: Gracefully skips missing components without failing

 ## Helm Chart Structure

-Your Helm chart should follow this structure:
+The action supports **multiple Helm charts** in a single repository:

 ```
-helm/
+charts/
+├── app-frontend/
+│   ├── Chart.yaml
+│   ├── values.yaml
+│   └── templates/
+├── app-backend/
+│   ├── Chart.yaml
+│   ├── values.yaml
+│   └── templates/
-└── my-app/
+└── app-worker/
     ├── Chart.yaml
     ├── values.yaml
-    ├── templates/
-    │   ├── deployment.yaml
-    │   ├── service.yaml
-    │   └── ingress.yaml
-    └── charts/
+    └── templates/
 ```

 The action will:

+1. Automatically discover all charts in the specified directory
-1. Update Helm dependencies
+2. Update dependencies for each chart
-2. Package the chart with the specified version
+3. Package each chart with the specified version
-3. Push to the OCI registry at `oci://[registry]/[owner]/charts`
+4. Push all charts to the OCI registry at `oci://[registry]/[username]/charts`

 ## Container Registry Authentication